k-seth/ClanRecruiting/README.md

 Author: Seth Kuipers

-Enables the ability to check for players that have left their clan in World of Tanks (Public) DEV BRANCH - CODE HERE MAY NOT WORK.
+Enables the ability to check for players that have left their clan in World of Tanks (Public)

 ### Prerequisites